MarkCalderon/skele/README.md

 New developer, Tech hobbyist or Junior Developers striving to enter the competitive market in web development.

 ## Features
+- PUGjs
+- SCSS to CSS compiler
+- Browsersync with auto reload

 ### TODO:
 - Build tree structure (Development to Production)
-- PUGjs
-- SCSS to CSS
 - CSS Prefixer
 - ESLint
 - Beautifier